What Is An Ice Boat?

 Webmaster's Note: The original title was "Ice Boats In the Four Lakes Ice Yacht Club" and was included in a booklet published in November of 1976.
 The late Charlie Johnson was a long-time club member and contributed a great deal to the sport.
 He is also a Four Lakes Ice Yacht Club Honor Roll recipient.

-A relatively new [in 1976] one-design boat, the Nite has enjoyed increasing popularity.
+Since 1976 this one-design boat has enjoyed increasing popularity.
 The Nite combines a two seat side-by-side fiberglass hull with a 67 square foot rig to make a versatile day sailor/racer.
 Compact size, light weight, and a very active class organization increases its appeal.
 Nites have a well-attended annual regatta and have made excellent showings in the ISA regattas.
 Learn more about the Nite ice boat and organization by visiting the Nite National Organization website.

 The big boats are where it all began.
 Other than the fact that these yachts fly a jib and steer from the stern, they bear only a resemblance to past giants of the ice.
 Modern hardware and improvements in aerodynamic rigs have allowed today's stern-steerer to easily outclass its ancestors.
 The fleet is divided into three classes: A sail area over 600 square foot; B 450 to 600 square foot sail area; and C 300 to 450 square foot of sail area.
-Most Four Lakes big boats are of the C class; the immense A and B boats still survive and are experiencing a revival.
 Tradition-oriented skippers and crews maintain an active class organization, the Wisconsin Stern Steerers Association, and organize a spectacular regatta and cup races annually.
 Read more about the WSSA and the efforts of those who are restoring these historical ice yachts.

 On Buying A Used Ice Boat